mobidic/MPA/README.md

 VCF is annotated with multiples items : MPA_impact (Clinvar_pathogenicity, splice_impact, stop and frameshift_impact, missense_impact and unknown_impact), MPA_ranking (1 to 8), MPA_final_score (from 0 to 10) and details for the scoring as MPA_available (from 0 to 10 missense tools which annotate), MPA_deleterious (number of missense tools that annotate pathogenic), MPA_ajusted (normalize missense score from 0 to 10).

-#### Ranking : from 1 to 7 and score
+#### Ranking : from 1 to 10 and score

 - 1 - 10 with clinvar_pathogenicity : Pathogenic variants reported on ClinVar
 - 2 - 10 with stop or frameshift_impact : Premature Truncation Codon : nonsense or frameshift
 - 3,4,5 - 10 with splicing_impact (ADA, RF, spliceAI) : Affecting splice variants predictions ranked by algorithm performance robustness and strength
+- 6 - 8 with moderate splicing_impact (spliceAI)
-- 6 - with splicing_impact (indel) - Indel in splicing regions (as there is no splicing predictions for this case)
+- 7 - with splicing_impact (indel) - Indel in splicing regions (as there is no splicing predictions for this case)
-- 7 - with missense_impact (10 to 0) : Missense variants scores
+- 8 - with missense_impact (10 to 0) : Missense variants scores
+- 9 - 6 with low splicing_impact (spliceAI)
-- 8 - with unknown_impact : Exonic variants with not clearly annotated ORFs and splicing variants not predicted pathogenic
+- 10 - with unknown_impact : Exonic variants with not clearly annotated ORFs and splicing variants not predicted pathogenic

 #### With a simple interface (Captain ACHAB)